rutvikshah29/HTML-personal-site/README.md

-# HTML-personal-site
+# HTML-CSS personal-site
-Created a personal site using HTML and CSS.
+Created a basic personal site using HTML and CSS.